-Wind turbines such as those proposed for the Agricola Wind Facility pose little risk to the community.
+Wind turbines such as those proposed for the Hoffman Falls Wind Project (the Project) pose little risk to the community.
 Setback requirements governing the location of the turbines and ancillary equipment protect people and structures in the vicinity of Project from potential harm in the event of an emergency.
 These factors minimize the potential need for community evacuation.
 However, events such as fire, earthquake, bomb threat or other security breach may require evacuation of the Project to protect the employees and contractors working there.